BhallaLab/moose-core/Docs/user/py/moose_quickstart.rst

 addressed in MOOSE using a clock-based update scheme.
 Each model component is scheduled on a clock tick (think of multiple hands of a clock ticking at different intervals and the object being updated at each tick of the corresponding hand).
-These updates are scheduled automatically to reasonable defaults, but if you want fine control over this, read on.
+The scheduling also guarantees the correct sequencing of operations.
+For example, your Table objects should always be scheduled *after* the computations that they are recording, otherwise they will miss the outcome of the latest calculation.

 MOOSE has a central clock element (``/clock``) to manage time.
 Clock has a set of ``Tick`` elements under it that take care of